ploneintranet/ploneintranet.workspace/README.md

 ploneintranet.workspace
 =======================

+*Please note that this is a work-in-progress package.
+The below details the aims.
+Implementation is ongoing.*

 This package provides a Workspace container that can be used as a project space, team space or community space.